Q. How can I hire you to train my dog?

 A. First, understand that our facility is not a shelter or boarding facility.
 Training is happening 24/7 while the dog is with us.
 Even while sleeping in their crates, the dog is taught calmness- no barking, whining, pacing, growling.
 They are there to rest.
 The training is often fun for dogs, but we are not “summer camp”.
 From 9pm-7am they are resting in a crate.
 Then from 7am to 9pm they are doing training programs.
-Training programs can range from any thing- treadmill running, structured walks, social time, etc. For a typical three week board and train, expect to drop off your dog.
-We will spend little time with you, the owners at this time, because, guess what!, Kate will want to get right to work!
-Kate will contact you daily with texts, emails or phone calls with your dogs progress.
-You can see your dog at the two week mark into training for what we call our Mini Session.
+Training programs can range from any thing- treadmill running, structured walks, social time, etc. For a board and train, expect to drop off your dog.
+At the drop off, we will spend about 30 minutes with you and the dog so we can visualize your relationship with the dog and the dogs behaviors.
+We will provide you with a training Passport so you have an idea of what to expect during your training at check in’s.
+After you leave, Kate will contact you with texts, emails or phone calls with your dogs progress.
+You can see your dog at the 2 week, 3week, 4 week etc. mark into training for what we call our Client Check In’s. .
 We will start establishing your new relationship with your dog, coach you on technique, commands, praise, and corrections.
 At the end of the board and training, you will pick the dog up, and we will spend two hours with you coaching and training.
 One week later we will have a follow up session that is two hours long.

 We can help any dog feel better and make safer choices.
 But that does not mean will take every dog or family as a client.
 In fact, most dogs with major behavioral issues have found themselves in a living environment that has contributed to their dangerous behavior.
 When Run By Dogs decide to accept an aggressive or unbalanced dog into a training program, we are extensively interviewing the home and family to assess if dog and owner are a good fit for each other.
 In addition, we are very candid with owners about realistic expectations, lifestyle changes and the tools needed to create a dramatic shift in a troubled dog.